awandahl/doi_policy/README.md

 ## Introduction

-In line with our commitment to enhancing the visibility, accessibility, and impact of research outputs, our university is implementing a comprehensive Digital Object Identifier (DOI) policy.
-This policy is designed to ensure that our scholarly works, including datasets, theses, and other research materials, are assigned unique and persistent identifiers that facilitate their discovery, citation, and reuse.
+In line with KTH Royal Institute of Technology's commitment to enhancing the visibility, accessibility, and impact of research outputs, our university is implementing a comprehensive Digital Object Identifier (DOI) policy.
+This policy is designed to ensure that our scholarly works, including datasets, theses, and reports in the TRITA series, are assigned unique and persistent identifiers that facilitate their discovery, citation, and reuse.
 By adopting DOIs, we aim to promote transparency, accountability, and collaboration within the academic community, while aligning with international standards for data sharing and management.
 This policy outlines the guidelines and best practices for DOI registration, ensuring compliance with DataCite and Crossref requirements and supporting our institution's mission to advance knowledge and innovation.

 ---

 ## Scope

-This Digital Object Identifier (DOI) policy applies to all research outputs deposited into our institutional repository.
-The policy covers a wide range of scholarly materials, including but not limited to:
+This Digital Object Identifier (DOI) policy applies to the following research outputs:

 - **Datasets**: Raw data, processed data, and metadata associated with research projects.
-- **Theses and Dissertations**: Final versions of graduate and undergraduate theses.
+- **Theses and Dissertations**: Final versions of graduate theses.
-- **Working Papers and Preprints**: Preliminary versions of scholarly articles and research reports.
-- **Conference Papers and Presentations**: Published and unpublished materials from academic conferences.
-- **Other Research Outputs**: Reports, book chapters, and any other materials deemed suitable for DOI assignment by the repository administrators.
+- **Reports**: Reports belonging to the TRITA series.

 This policy is applicable to all researchers, faculty members, and staff involved in creating and managing these research outputs.
-It ensures that DOIs are consistently assigned across the institution, enhancing the discoverability and citability of our research contributions.

 ---